kylephillips/wp-nested-pages/readme.txt

 * Adds filters for displaying individual row action/links.
 * Fixes bug where submenu was not expanded when editing a single page, and "replace default" is selected.
 * Fixes bug where toggle icon still displays when all child items are in the trash.
+* Adds filters for taxonomies and terms in the listing interface.

 = 3.0.7 =
 * Adds support for "Dark Mode" plugin.